 Finally, the shopping cart page provides the most detailed information about the customer’s order before moving ahead to the payment.
 It is the place where customers go over their products and the overall order one last time.
 As a result, the shopping cart must showcase all the information that the buyers need to know.

 To begin, this page must display full of product information such as the product title, price, product image, quantity, and size.
 Following that, it must include editing options so that customers can quickly change the quantity, color, or delete any product.

-Furthermore, the shopping cart page displays the total amount the customer must pay (subtotal and total after adding shipping costs, discount code, etc.).
-Besides, the shopping cart page should include a call to action (CTA) message to guide the buyer through the next steps.
+Additionally, the shopping cart page displays the total amount the customer must pay (subtotal and total after adding shipping costs, discount code, etc.).
+Besides, some stores “tell” their customers that they accept credit cards by displaying the logo of payment gateways and methods on the shopping cart page.

 Delivery and return information (including method, time, cost), payment methods; promotion box; link to continue shopping, and so on should all be encompassed on the shopping cart page.